classdojo/policies/privacy.md

 > Basically,
 >
-> We think parents should always be able to delete their child's account, request us to delete their child’s personal information, or obtain a copy of their child's personal information — so, they can!
+> We believe parents should always be able to delete their child's account, request for us to delete their child’s personal information, or obtain a copy of their child's personal information.
 Just email us and we’ll be happy to help.

 ## What information does ClassDojo collect?